 A more sophisticated approach is to employ a local search in the neighborhood of $\bm{\varphi}^k$ to improve the quality of the initial primal solution at the cost of additional computation time.
 In this paper, we propose the following definition of the \textit{1-exchange neighborhood}:

 Figure~\ref{fig:exchange} illustrates the 1-exchange operation.
-Two sets of assignments $\bm{\varphi}$ and $\bm{\varphi}'$ are \textit{neighbors} because at most a single (satellite, orbital slot) assignment pair is different (the dashed line in the figure).
-Orbital slots that are occupied by other satellites are not part of the neighborhood because it violates the definition of the feasible set $\Phi$.
-Not all unfilled orbital slots are valid candidates because all candidate orbital slots must conform with Constraint~\eqref{eq:epsilon}.
+Two sets of assignments, $\bm{\varphi}$ and $\bm{\varphi}'$, are \textit{neighbors} because at most a single (satellite, orbital slot) assignment pair is different, as indicated by the dashed line in the figure.
+Orbital slots that are occupied by other satellites are not part of the neighborhood because this would violate the definition of the feasible set $\Phi$.
+Additionally, not all unfilled orbital slots are valid candidates because all candidate orbital slots must conform with Constraint~\eqref{eq:epsilon}.